Table of Contents

 Of course, these signs could indicate any other number of psychological or medical problems.
 So, consulting your vet would be very smart if you observe any of these signs.

-This is because every cat has her own way of dealing with their feelings, just like us.
-When depressed, some of them may keep themselves occupied with eating while others may lose their appetite.
+As you may have also noticed, some signs are opposites.
+This is because every cat has its way of dealing with its feelings, just like us.
+When depressed, some may keep themselves occupied with eating while others may lose their appetite.
+I ask, “Why is my cat so aggressive all of a sudden?” whenever something is wrong.
+But yours might be clingy and extra-loving.
+It all depends on your cat!

 What About the Opposite?

-So, if they are not used to having you around all day, will they be bothered when you end up staying home?
+As I’ve mentioned, cats love their routine!
+Anything out of the ordinary is likely to disturb them.
+So, if they are not used to having you around all day, will they be bothered when you stay home?

 Leave a Reply